SolarCarChallenge/2019-Telemetry/1. Telemetry QML/readme.md

 ## Required Modules

-For this application, you will need to add some additional modules not included with the pi-top OS.
+For this application, you will need to add some additional modules not included.
 You can load them using apt-get from the command line.
 To download the modules, open the command line and type:

 ```
 sudo apt-get update